willgorham/javascript30/17 - Sort Without Articles/README.md

 ### Additional things:

-Instead of hard-coding my regex, I built it up from an array, which felt like it would be mroe appropriate.
+Instead of hard-coding my regex, I built it up from an array, which felt like it would be more appropriate and reusable.
 Otherwise a pretty straightforward problem here.